-The applications group identified a shift towards first time users and people who weren't dedicated microscopists, microanalysts or in a high-tech industry.
+The applications group identified a shift towards first-time users and people who haven't dedicated microscopists, microanalysts or in a high-tech industry.
 We developed our software to suit people who don't focus exclusively on microscopy and microanalysis and just want to complete their software or analysis in a very quick and easy to understand manner.

 APEX™ CompoMap showing separated P K and Zr L overlapping peaks.